xingyzt/notes/topological-defects.md

 ---
-title:  "Topological Defects from Spontaneous Symmetry Breaking"
+title:  "Spontaneous Symmetry Breaking and the Topology of its Topological Defects"
 ---

 Many fields in particle physics and statistical field theory